 For context there are some comments about how we appear to have arrived at this place.

 This article was submitted to the UK Defence Journal by Geoffrey Roach.
+Please note that the opinion of the author may not necessarily reflect that of the UK Defence Journal.

 Geoffrey Roach has a work background in features, publicity management and more recently digital marketing.
 Geoffrey advises that his interest the armed forces started with his Dad who served with Captain Johnny Walker on HMS Stork and then HMS Starling during the war, mostly in the Atlantic and the Arctic.
 His own own interests developed into defence and foreign affairs and he took that brief on joining the National Advisory Committee in the eighties.
 Geoffrey is currently a member of RUSI and SSAFA and in the process of taking up a position as leader of a policy forum advisory group.